noiseprotocol/noise_spec/noise.md

   * Explicit nonces allow reuse of ephemeral public keys.
 However reusing ephemerals (with periodic replacement) is more complicated, requires a secure time source, is less secure in case of ephemeral compromise, and only provides a small optimization, since key generation can be done for a fraction of the cost of a DH operation.
   * Explicit nonces increase message size.
   * Explicit nonces make it easier to "backdoor" crypto implementations, e.g. by modifying the RNG so that key recovery data is leaked through the nonce fields.

+Channel-binding values use HMAC because:

+ * HMAC prevents length-extension attacks on the underlying hash which could produce related outputs for related labels.
+ * HMAC applies an XOR to the `h` value before using it, so the same `h` value can be used with HMAC and MixHash without fear of colliding outputs.

 15. IPR